Muhammad Zahirul Islam

 Muhammad Zahirul Islam is a retired major general of the Bangladesh Army.
-He is now in LPR.
-Before that, he served as Master General of Ordnance at Army Headquarters.
-Prior to join there, he was commander of the logistics area of Dhaka Cantonment.
+He is now on LPR.
+Before that, he served as master general of ordnance at army headquarters.
+Prior to joining there, he was commander of the logistics area of Dhaka Cantonment.
 He is the chief patron of Baridhara Scholars' International School and College.
 He was the vice-president of Kurmitola Golf Club.
-He was the senior vice-president of Bangladesh Golf Federation.
+He was the senior vice-president of the Bangladesh Golf Federation.

 Career

-Islam had served as a faculty at the National Defence College of Bangladesh Army.
+Islam was a faculty member at the National Defence College of the Bangladesh Army.

 On 29 July 2020, Islam was transferred from the Bangladesh Army to the Ministry of Commerce and made chairperson of the Bangladesh Tea Board.
 Under him, the Bangladesh Tea Board organized the National Tea Day in June 2021.
 He is the founding chairperson of Camellia Open Sky School, a charity school for children of tea workers.